Gluejar/regluit/README.md

 an Ubuntu system.
 If you are on OS X see notes below to install python-setuptools in step 1:

-1. `aptitude install python-setuptools git`
+1. `aptitude install python-setuptools git libxml2-dev libxslt-dev`
 1. `sudo easy_install virtualenv virtualenvwrapper`
 1. `git clone git@github.com:Gluejar/regluit.git`
 1. `cd regluit`